The 7 best recipe apps in 2026 (tested and compared)

 Price: $5.95/month.

 Worth it if: Meal planning is your top priority and you need a strong weekly calendar with shopping lists.
-See how Fond compares to Plan to Eat or explore Plan to Eat alternatives.
+Explore Plan to Eat alternatives.

 5. Mealie